"Commissioner" Gordon Williams

 Gordon "Commissioner Gordon" Williams is an American record producer, audio engineer, and mixer.
-Dubbed the "Commissioner" by rapper KRS-One, his resume includes multiple Grammy Awards and numerous Gold and Platinum albums.
+Dubbed the "Commissioner" by rapper KRS-One, he is the recipient of three Grammy Awards from three nominations.

 Music career

 Early career

 Williams' musical roots can be traced back to the Bronx.
 As a teenager, he experienced the advent of hip hop as a breakthrough musical genre and culture.
 He started out as a DJ, and from there delved into song production.
 He left Rutgers University, and attended New York's Center for Media Arts.
 After graduating, Williams was signed by an independent record label as a producer and member of a group, which scored a top-five dance record.
 He then earned a production deal with Motown Records, which led to Williams' emergence as a programmer and re-mixer.

 1998–2000

 Soon, his credits included projects with Jimmy Jam and Terry Lewis, Teddy Riley, Babyface, Stacy Lattisaw, Diana Ross, New Edition, Nile Rodgers and Quincy Jones.
 In 1998, Williams further extended his creative reach and became Senior Director of A&R at Sony Music Entertainment.
 During this time, he worked on Lauryn Hill's solo album, The Miseducation of Lauryn Hill and Will Smith's movie and soundtrack Men in Black.
 His label duties involved looking after the likes of Alicia Keys, Wyclef Jean and 50 Cent.

 On The Miseducation of Lauryn Hill, Williams tied the vocals, music and effects together to help create one of the biggest-selling albums of 1998–1999.
 The album, which was described by Mary J. Blige as "one of the most incredible albums ever made" won five Grammys, two of which were awarded to Williams for his work on what was hailed as the Album of the Year.
 During those years, he was also the live sound mixer for Hill's world tour.